amplitude/amplitude-docs/content/collections/migration/en/migrate-from-mparticle.md

 - [x] Validated events are flowing in to Amplitude correctly
 - [x] Added all destinations to Amplitude
 - [x] Validated data is flowing into destinations correctly
-- [x] Validated downstream consumers are not impacted (for example, BI, Mktg, ML, Ops)
+- [x] Validated downstream consumers aren't affected (for example, BI, Mktg, ML, Ops)

 ## Frequently asked questions

 {{partial:collapse name="How long does it take to migrate?"}}
 This depends on how you implemented your CDP.
-For most teams we'd recommend that you plan a few months to be able to complete your migration.
+Most teams should plan a few months to be able to complete your migration.
 If you're looking to update your taxonomy and tracking plan than this could require more upfront planning.
 {{/partial:collapse}}

 {{partial:collapse name="What if I don't see an integration that I need?"}}
-Amplitude regularly adds new integrations so either add a request in product or communicate with your CSM and we'll provide a timeline.
+Amplitude regularly adds new integrations, so either add a request in the product or ask your CSM for a timeline.
 {{/partial:collapse}}

 {{partial:collapse name="What if I have an existing CDP contract?"}}